NessLfy/Lab_1.2_HiM/Report.md

 - Figure that represents the worflow of the method developped
 - Why is it important to automatize the segmentation (see Lab1 description)
 - What the images will be used for ?
+- Introdue the problematic of we suspect a tendency to miss bright objects
 ![](plots/figure_intro.png)
 Figure 1: Worflow of the network improvement method or something like (E.Moen et al. *nature methods*,2019)

+maybe split this image ? or put it at the end ?

 Replot using an easier image, where you see better the correction ?